Baby Bird On The Ground

 - Is the bird lethargic, very inactive, or uninterested in its surroundings?

-Can you handle the bird with little or no response?
+- Can you handle the bird with little or no response?

-Are there flies on it?
+- Are there flies or maggots on the bird?

-If you answered yes to ANY of these questions, take the following steps:
+If you answered yes to ANY of these questions, take the following steps;

-Place the baby in a softly-lined covered box with ventilation.
+- Place the baby in a softly-lined covered box with ventilation.

-Place the box in a warm, dark quiet indoor location away from all humans and pets.
+- Place the box in a warm, dark quiet indoor location away from all humans and pets.

-Do NOT attempt to give it food or water, no matter how much it begs!
-The most important step to take is to warm it up with direct heat.
-Place the bird on, or next to, a hot water bottle or wheat bag.
-(Alternatively, if you have nothing else, even an ordinary plastic bottle filled with hot water will do)
+- Warm the bird up with direct heat.
+This is very important.
+Place the bird on, or next to, a covered hot water bottle or wheat bag.
+(Alternatively, if you have nothing else, even an ordinary plastic bottle filled with warm water will do).

 Contact your local wildlife rescue for further advice as soon as possible.
 Young birds get cold and dehydrate very quickly, so act fast.